 Centralizing logs across all your MCP servers and tools gives you a unified view of distributed workflows.
 When audit data is fragmented, you can’t correlate events or reconstruct attack paths.

-Centralized logging lets you search all MCP interactions from a single interface, which dramatically cuts down on investigation time.
+Centralized logging lets you search all MCP interactions from a single interface, cutting investigation time from hours to minutes.

 Ensure Integrity Through Tamper-Resistant Storage